-- Litigation of electronic contracts has steadily grown over the last decade - Between 2018 and 2019, 15% increase in clickwrap litigation - Clickwrap agreements had 80% success rate in 2019 - Successful defense of electronic agreements typically involves: - Screenshots - Affidavits/declarations - Records showing date of acceptance
+- Litigation of electronic contracts has steadily grown over the last decade - Overall success rate for companies trying to enforce their terms in court was just 60% in 2020 - Successful defense of electronic agreements typically involves: - Screenshots - Affidavits/declarations - Records showing date of acceptance

-(Source: Pactsafe, Clickwrap Litigation: A year in review)
+(Source: Pactsafe, Clickwrap Litigation Trends)

-- Arbitration clauses and class action waivers more likely to be deemed enforceable where: - Sign-up box pops up clearly and conspicuously on uncluttered screen - Notice of agreement provided in capital letters - Hyperlinks are in a darker, bolder font than the rest of the text - User required to click box stating he has reviewed agreement and agrees to contract before using website or app
+- Arbitration clauses and class action waivers more likely to be deemed enforceable where: - Sign-up box pops up clearly and conspicuously on uncluttered screen - Notice of agreement provided in capital letters - Hyperlinks are in a darker, bolder font than the rest of the text - User required to click box stating she has reviewed agreement and agrees to contract before using website or app

-See Capriole v.
+See, e.g., Capriole v.
 Uber Techs., Inc., 2020 WL 1536648 (D. Mass.
 Mar.
 31, 2020); Feld v.
-Postmates, Inc., 2020 WL 1047055, at \7 (S.D.N.Y.
+Postmates, Inc., 2020 WL 1047055, at 7 (S.D.N.Y.
 Mar.
-3, 2020).
+3, 2020); Lee v.
+Ticketmaster L.L.C., 817 F. App'x 393 (9th Cir.
+2020).